padmanabhan-r/padmanabhan-r/README.md

-### 👋 Hi.
-I’m Padmanabhan.
+### 👋 hi anon, i’m padmanabhan

-**AI Systems Builder | Technical Product @ Ford Motor Company**
-I build production AI systems.
-Edge to cloud.
-Fast loops, slow loops.
+i build systems that listen, react, and adapt.

 ---

-### ⚙️ What I Build

-- Enterprise AI systems for **document intelligence, compliance, and cost reduction**
-- **Non-standard RAG methods** for large (300+ page) technical documents
-- **Agentic workflows** for requirements analysis, benchmarking, and decision support
+### 🧪 what i’m usually tinkering with

-- **Edge AI & real-time feedback systems** using audio, sensors, and embedded hardware
+- real-time feedback systems (audio, sensors, edge devices)

-Outside work: Raspberry Pi, audio DSP, electronics, and Edge AI.
-If it can be measured, it can be improved.
+- agentic and RAG workflow ideas
+- edge AI experiments on raspberry pi, mics, cameras, and whatever’s lying around

 ---

-### 🎸 Current Pet Project
+### 🎸 fretcoach (current rabbit hole)

-**FretCoach** — real-time guitar practice, powered by AI.
-Feedback while you play.
-Not after.
+*this section changes as i move from one rabbit hole to the next.*

+**fretcoach** is an AI-powered guitar practice system.
+it listens while you play and intervenes immediately.

-- On-device audio analysis (milliseconds)
+- on-device audio analysis
-- AI coaching & reflection (seconds)
+- ai coaching and reflection
-- Edge hardware + cloud backend
+- edge hardware + cloud backend
-- Screen, voice, and ambient light as feedback channels
+- feedback via screen, voice, and ambient light

-> Most tools correct mistakes.
-> **This prevents them.**
+> most tools tell you what you did wrong.
+> **this stops you from doing it again.**

 ---

-### 🧠 Stack (Curated)
+### 🧠 tools i reach for

-**AI / ML**
+**ai / ml**
-- LLMs, RAG (selective context injection), Agentic systems
+- llms, rag, agentic systems
-- PyTorch, TensorFlow, scikit-learn
+- pytorch, tensorflow, scikit-learn
-- Hugging Face, OpenAI

-**Edge & Backend**
+- hugging face, openai

+**edge / backend**
-- Python, FastAPI
+- python, fastapi
-- TensorFlow Lite, audio analysis, sensors
+- tensorflow lite, audio dsp, sensors

-**Platform**
-- PostgreSQL, BigQuery, MongoDB
-- Kubernetes, Red Hat OpenShift
+**infra**
+- postgres, mongodb, bigquery
+- kubernetes, openshift
-- Docker, Terraform
+- docker, terraform
-- CI/CD (Tekton, ArgoCD)
-- GCP, Vertex AI

-**Interfaces**
-- React, Streamlit, Gradio
+- gcp

-- Power BI, Qlik, Tableau
+**ui**
+- react, streamlit, gradio
+- dashboards when i really have to

 ---

-### 🎵 Off the Clock
+### 🎵 outside the terminal

-- 🎸 Guitar & drums (metal, prog)
+- guitar & drums (metal, prog, noise)
-- 🔁 Feedback loops everywhere
-- 🛠️ If it runs on a Pi, it’s fair game
+- if it runs on a pi, it’s fair game

 🔗 https://padmanabhan-r.github.io
 🔗 https://www.linkedin.com/in/padmanabhan-rajendrakumar/